alexjthomson/csv-mapper/readme.md

 4. The container and MySQL database should now be setup.
 The application can be started by running `docker-compose up -d` as a super-user.

+### Developing on Local
+There is a Docker Compose file called `docker-compose-dev.yaml` which should be used to build a local development instance.
+This instance will update as you make changes to code.

 ## Project Structure
 - `/.secrets/`: Contains sensitive information such as the plain-text `root` and `django` MySQL user passwords.
 This directory is not included in the